techgrounds/techgrounds-shamimkhaliq71/Python/PRG_Assignments/PRG-03-Data types and comments.md

 Make a new variable x and give it the value b + d.
 Print the value of x.
 This will raise an error.
 Fix it so that print(x) prints a float.
 Write a comment above every line of code that tells the reader what is going on in your script.

+- You can add a comment by adding # infront of your comment and put in your text.
+The reader can understand what you have done, but Python ignores the text.

 ![Alt text](<../../00_includes/Python/Data type1.jpg>)

 Exercise 2: